 Engagement- and behavior-based workflows

 One way to think about lead scoring is to think about a prospect’s engagement.
-Presumably, prospects that are more engaged with your brand are more likely to become customers than those that are less engaged.
+Presumably, prospects that are more engaged with your brand are more likely to become customers than those who are less engaged.
 That is the hypothesis behind engagement-based workflows.

 Many companies rely on engagement-based workflows to sort leads into various email workflows.
 Depending on the level of engagement, a contact will receive email content aligned with the appropriate stage in the buyer’s journey.